Lectures: Wednesday, 12:20, S5 (Pavel Ježek)

 Lectures outline

-- Memory overhead of reference types, a
+- Memory overhead of reference types, class

 Type

-class record (class)
+record (class)

 ,record struct